IBM/ibm-cert-manager-operator/docs/adoption-guide.md

 1. Each operator will need to create their own CA Issuer (cert-manager resource) to sign their Certificates based off of the Secret (containing the generated CA certificate) in the first point.
     - Notice this is NOT a ClusterIssuer
     - There's a potential problem here if every common service is creating their own Issuer if the name of that Issuer clash, that could be a problem
-    - This is part one of figuring out a way for operators to use a shared ClusterIssuer while being namespace scoped (problem two above).
 1. We (cert-manager) will take the responsibility of tying the service accounts in the common services namespace to a role that allows the services to create/read/update/delete cert-manager resources (Certificates and Issuers).
-This is limited to the first quarter release of 2020 and will no longer apply once we move to our own namespaces.
-    - This is part two of figuring out a way for operators to use a shared ClusterIssuer while being namespace scoped (problem two above).

 ### Steps